 Benefits to College Honors Program Students:

-- Tuition waivers for 13 - 16 credit hours per semester
+- Tuition waivers for up to 15 credit hours per semester

 - Up to 4 semesters of eligibility for students admitted as incoming freshmen

 - Opportunities to interact with other academically gifted students

 - Opportunities for intellectual and cultural growth and enrichment experiences, including travel

 - Advisement and other activities designed to clarify long-range career and academic plans